 Affiliation(s): Centre de Recherche du CHUM

 Nathalie Arbour obtained her Ph.D. under the supervision of Dr. Pierre Talbot (INRS-Institut Armand-Frappier).
 She completed a postdoctoral training in the team of Dr. Michael B.A.
 Oldstone (Scripps Research Institute, California) and finally in the group of Dr. Jack Antel (Montreal Neurological Institute).
 Dr Arbour was recruited at the CHUM and Université de Montreal in 2006.
 Her research program investigates the interaction between the immune system and the central nervous system (CNS), especially the roles of T lymphocytes in the context of multiple sclerosis (MS).
-Her central goal is to identify and characterize molecular and cellular mechanisms that participate in neuroinflammatory processes as potential novel therapeutic targets.
-Her investigations address numerous relevant and complementary areas including innate immune processes in the CNS, cell signaling biology, immune check point molecules, T lymphocyte biology, etc. Her research strategy is to first identify molecules and mechanisms that are specifically altered in human samples obtained from MS patients.
+Her main goal is to identify and characterize molecular and cellular mechanisms that participate in neuroinflammatory processes as potential novel therapeutic targets.
+Her investigations address numerous relevant and complementary areas, including cytokines, activating receptors, and T lymphocyte biology.
+Her research strategy is first to identify molecules and mechanisms that are specifically altered in human samples obtained from patients.
 Then, Dr Arbour and her team investigate the mechanistic impact of such factors using primary cultures of immune and CNS cells.
-These cells are as close as we can get to the human situation.
-Finally, using the most relevant animal models of MS, Dr Arbour’s team confirms and dissects the role played by these identified mechanisms in the pathogenesis of MS and test in vivo strategies to correct these altered factors and thus validate them as bona fide therapeutic targets.
-Her team has built a very strong and unique expertise in analyzing human and mouse immune and neural cells using numerous complementary approaches such as flow cytometry, cell biology, molecular biology, immunohistofluorescence (confocal microscopy).
+These cells are as close as we can get to the in vivo human situation.
+Finally, using the most relevant animal models, Dr. Arbour’s team confirms and dissects the role played by these identified mechanisms in the pathogenesis of MS and test in vivo strategies to correct these altered factors and thus validate them as bona fide therapeutic targets.
+Her team has built a very strong and unique expertise in analyzing human and mouse immune and neural cells using numerous complementary approaches such as flow cytometry, cell biology, molecular biology, and microscopy.

 How did you become interested in MS research?
 What inspires you to continue advancing research in this field?